twitter/the-algorithm/ann/src/main/scala/com/twitter/ann/service/loadtest/README.md

     --sample_percent $SAMPLE_PERCENT
 ```

-It will sample 0.1% of embeddings and store them in `tab` format to hdfs that can be direcly used as `query_set` for loadtest.
+It will sample 0.1% of embeddings and store them in `tab` format to hdfs that can be directly used as `query_set` for loadtest.

 # Knn Truth Set Generator